FAQs

 Aggregator model

-If you are interested in participating in Confirmation of Payee, you can find more information on how to join here or contact us.
+If you are interested in participating in Confirmation of Payee, contact us for more information.

-Payer Name Verification (PNV) is a supplementary service which allows organisations to perform account name checking before setting up or amending Bacs Direct Debit payments.
+Payer Name Verification (PNV) is an optional service which allows organisations to perform account name checking before setting up or amending Bacs Direct Debit payments.

-Confirmation of Payee checks new payees that are set up and the amending of details for existing payments through Faster Payments or CHAPS.
-Payments to existing recipients and standing orders may not be checked using Confirmation of Payee although individual account providers may, in time, begin to check the details of existing recipients with Confirmation of Payee.
+Confirmation of Payee checks new payees that are set up and the amending of details for existing payments.
+Payments to existing recipients and standing orders may not be checked using Confirmation of Payee although individual PSPs may check the details of existing recipients with Confirmation of Payee.

 Confirmation of Payee is not a silver bullet to eradicate fraud but it is one of a range of measures being implemented by the industry to combat fraud.
 If you want more information about how the industry is helping end-users stay safe from fraud visit here: https://www.takefive-stopfraud.org.uk/.